Home » Medieval English Drama » Everyman in Performance

 Everyman in Performance

 Although Everyman is not typical of the surviving English morality plays, it it is sometimes included in tertiary courses of medieval studies and in generalised courses of English literature.
 Often it is a student’s only sampling of mediaeval or early Renaissance drama.
 The people who set courses are justified philosophically in their choice since, whatever aspects of culture Everyman does or doesn’t represent, it certainly tackles the deepest and most intractable of human experiences–aloneness and death.
 Its many modern productions confirm another truth–Everyman is pre-eminently a work that shines in performance.
-Accordingly, this lecture examines the dramatic excellence of Everyman from the differing perspectives of the director and actors and of the audience.
+Accordingly, this lecture examines the dramatic excellence of Everyman from the differing perspectives of the director, actors and audience.
 Discussion focuses on the earliest performances, including auspices and sets.

 English Staging 1400-1520